Tailor-made trip to Colombia

 Police

-Police checkpoints are a frequent occurrence in Colombia, so stop if you’re flagged down!
+Police and Military checkpoints are a frequent occurrence in Colombia, so stop if you’re flagged down!

 Don’t panic: the police will ask you for everyone’s papers and passports, they’ll ask you to get out of the vehicle, they may open the trunk, maybe search the luggage… don’t panic, it’s routine and everything will be fine.